-The Andrews University Symphony Orchestra is an advanced university orchestra half comprised of students majoring in music, as well as students with other majors, alumni, and additional members of our local community.
+The Andrews University Symphony Orchestra is an advanced symphonic orchestra half comprised of students majoring in music, as well as students with other majors, alumni, and additional members of our local community.
 Therefore, all musicians in and around Andrews University are encouraged to audition for membership in the AUSO.
-More information can be found below and also on the Auditions webpage, and you can also contact the orchestra's conductor, Dr. Chris Wild, at email@example.com
+Our musicians encompass all of the string, woodwind, brass, and percussion instruments found in a professional symphony orchestra.
+More information can be found below and also on the Auditions webpage, and you can also contact the orchestra's conductor, Dr. Chris Wild, at firstname.lastname@example.org

 The orchestra rehearses from 7-9pm on Tuesdays and Thursdays every week that classes are in session, unless notified otherwise by the conductor (sometimes rehearsals may finish before the final week of classes).
 For members of the orchestra that demonstrate exceptional skill in their auditions, selected scholarships are also available.
 Information on the upcoming availability of scholarships can be discussed with Andrews' Director of Orchestra, Dr. Claudio Gonzalez, at email@example.com